CLAIRE-Labo/python-ml-research-template/README.md

        You can refer the users to `_data/README.md` and write the instructions there.
        The template has a common directory structure across all installation methods.
        So you should ask the users to put the data somewhere in the `data/` directory.
+       (More info on the directory structure in the `template/README.md` file.).
        ```
        PROJECT_ROOT/        # The root of the project can be any name.
        ├── <project-name>/  # The root of the the git repository.
        ├── data/            # This is from where the data will be read (will mount/symlink to somewhere by the user).
        ├── outputs/         # This is where the outputs will be written (will mount/symlink to somewhere by the user).
+       └── wandb/           # This is where wandb artifacts will be written.
        ```
        Otherwise, delete the section.
     5. Delete this getting started, to only keep the project [Getting Started](#getting-started) section.